Heran-Am/Hotel-Management-/README.md

 ## 9. IDE

 I've opted for Visual Studio as my IDE for this project for several reasons.
-It offers a rich set of features and tools essential for software development, such as code editing, debugging, testing, and version control integration.
-Visual Studio supports various programming languages, frameworks, and platforms, making it versatile and suitable for diverse projects.
+It offers a rich set of features and tools essential for software development.
 Here are some of my favorite shortcuts in Visual Studio:

 1.Ctrl + D: Duplicate line or selection.

 2.Ctrl + /: Toggle line comment.

-3.Ctrl + Shift + L: Select all occurrences of the current selection.

-4.Ctrl + Shift + K: Delete line.
+3.Ctrl + Shift + K: Delete line.

-5.Ctrl + Shift + P: Open command palette.
+4.Ctrl + Shift + P: Open command palette.

-6.Ctrl + Shift + F: Search across files.

-7.Ctrl + Shift + O: Go to symbol (methods, classes, etc.).

-8.Ctrl + F5: Run without debugging.
+5.Ctrl + F5: Run without debugging.

-9.Ctrl + F9: Toggle breakpoint.
+6.Ctrl + F9: Toggle breakpoint.

-10.Ctrl + Shift + V: Open Markdown preview.

 These shortcuts help streamline my coding workflow and boost productivity in Visual Studio.